SAP-samples/teched2023-XP263/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP-samples/teched2023-XP263)](https://api.reuse.software/info/github.com/SAP-samples/teched2023-XP263)

-# XP263 - Develop a Cross-Platform Scenario with SAP BTP and Google, Microsoft Azure, or AWS
+# XP263 - Develop a Cross-Platform Scenario with SAP BTP and GCP/Microsoft Azure/AWS

 ## Description

-This repository contains the material for the SAP TechEd 2023 session called XP263 - Develop a Cross-Platform Scenario with SAP BTP and Google, Microsoft Azure, or AWS.
+This repository contains the hands-on material for the SAP TechEd 2023 session-  XP263: Develop a Cross-Platform Scenario with SAP BTP and GCP/ Microsoft Azure/AWS.

 ## Overview

-This session introduces attendees the hands-on scenarios to develop a Cross-Platform Schenario with SAP B a Full-Stack application to extend SAP S/4HANA Business Partner validation on BTP via SAP/Azure Private Link Services.​
+The scenarios for each of the hyperscalers are as follows:

+- **Amazon Web Services**: Build an SAP BTP Extension application to validate a SAP Business Partner and setup AWS Account to send notifications via AWS SNS Service.

+- **Google Cloud Platform**: Build a simple category management application with data integration from Google BigQuery and SAP S/4HANA.

+- **Microsoft Azure**: Build an SAP BTP application and integrate with Azure openAI using SAP AI Core LLM Service

 ## Requirements